Check out this: Union Pacific Corporation (UNP) could be on the verge of a big rally

 Union Pacific Corporation (UNP) Insider Activity

-Union Pacific Corporation disclosed in a document filed with the SEC on Sep 11 that Hamann Jennifer L (EVP & CHIEF FINANCIAL OFFICER) sold a total of 1,000 shares of the company’s common stock.
-The trade occurred on Sep 11 and was made at $195.00 per share for $0.2 million.
-Following the transaction, the insider now directly holds 73648.0 shares of the UNP stock.
+Union Pacific Corporation disclosed in a document filed with the SEC on Sep 11 that Whited Elizabeth F (EVP & CHIEF HR OFFICER) sold a total of 5,376 shares of the company’s common stock.
+The trade occurred on Sep 11 and was made at $195.51 per share for $1.05 million.
+Following the transaction, the insider now directly holds 62558.0 shares of the UNP stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.